rorekk/maudica-wiki/src/authoring/README.md

 **Simultaneous targets...**

   - can be no more than 3 grid spaces apart.
-  - when changing mechanics, need at least 1/2 note of rest before a simultaneous target.
+  - when changing mechanics, need at least 2 beats of rest before a simultaneous target.
   - No hand crossing

 **Basic targets...**

-  - No more than 3 grid spaces between targets that're \< 1/2 note
+  - No more than 3 grid spaces between targets that are less than 2 beats apart.
-    apart.
 Targets that have more musical time between them can be spaced more distantly.
   - No more than 2 8th notes in succession.